gazebosim/docs/citadel/sensors.md

 The definition of the `<sensor>` is straight forward, we just define the `name` and the `type` of the sensor.
 And inside the `collision` we define the box link collision name which is `collision`.

-We need also to add the `TouchPlugin` under the `wall` model as follows:
+We need also to add the `TouchPlugin` inside the `wall` model as follows:

 ```xml
 <plugin filename="libignition-gazebo-touchplugin-system.so"